Naming A New File

-To save to a floppy disk or to a different directory, use the SAVE AS command and change the directory path.
-For a floppy disk the path would simply be "A:" (without the quotes).
+To save to a flash drive or to a different directory, use the SAVE AS command and change the directory path.
+For a flash drive you will have to browse and look for Removable Disk Drive.

 Use the SAVE AS command to create duplicate files for information comparison.
 Simply change the filename to reflect your change.
 Remember that you may use long filenames with underscores, so be as descriptive as you like.

-To import a client file from a floppy disk or a different directory, follow these steps:
+To import a client file from a flash drive or a different directory, follow these steps:

 - Open any file within the program except one with the same file name as the file to be imported